-"Right now, we are looking down the barrel of change ... and that's a time for reflection," she says.
+"Right now, we are looking down the barrel of change ... and that's a time for reflection," says Kibben, who uses gender-neutral pronouns.
 While the inclination might be to call a board meeting and vent, this is a time to listen.

 Create safe spaces and talk to your employees.
 Take what you learn to the management team and develop a strategy.
 Says Kibben, "Employees need to know your perspective, how you will handle things, and how it is going to be different going forward."

 Regardless of whether that internal review unearths a lot of skeletons, leaders whose behavior merits summary dismissal, or promising areas you want to amplify, there are aspects of recruiting copy we can all improve.
 Here are three common "requirements" that Kibben says need to be reconsidered, if not canceled: